 Thames Landscape Strategy in Action

-For information on all current Thames Landscape Strategy Projects please follow the links to the right, or download one of our project information leaflets from publications
+For information on all current Thames Landscape Strategy Projects please follow the links, or download one of our project or information leaflets from publications

 Since the launch of the Strategy in 1994, over 100 individual projects and management practices have been completed fully, or in part, or are in operation.
 These have been carried out by or with the Thames Landscape Strategy partners, private landowners, local businesses, community and voluntary groups and enthusiastic individuals.
-A selection is shown below, click here to see the full list.
+A selection is shown below, click Donations and Key Achievments to see the full list.

 - 2008 £15million raised for TLS inspired projects.